The official language of the conference is English.

 Recommended video height: 480 pixels (or whatever will keep size down to 100MB or less)

 Please use this PPT Template for your slides.

-Follow the instructions below to upload the file.
+Follow the instructions below to upload the prepared presentation file:

 The presenting author(s) will receive a link to a Google Form to upload the video.